Blog > Diversity

 Implications

-Unlike Ladele and McFarlene, Mackereth simply stated that he wouldn't use their preferred pronouns when assessing a particular group of people (in this case, trans people).
-In a one-to-one setting, he could have called each person by their name and avoided using third-person singular pronouns altogether.
-However, doing so would be problematic if he adopted a trans person's sex pronouns when speaking about them.
-That strategy wasn't looked into.
-However, it's possible that the DWP would have agreed.
+Unlike Ladele and McFarlene, Mackereth just said that he will not use their chosen pronouns when examining a specific group of people (in this case, trans persons).
+In that regard, he could have called each person by name or avoided using third person pronouns entirely in one-to-one conversations.
+However, it could be problematic for him to refer to the sex of a trans person when talking about them.
+That was not contemplated.
+Nevertheless, it may have been taken by DWP.

 These situations do not entitle you to demand that your staff use the preferred pronouns of every individual they interact with.
-There is a distinct difference between those whose personal beliefs prevent them from carrying out all of their responsibilities or from doing so outright and those whose beliefs have no bearing on their work.
-You shouldn't make employees use their preferred pronouns either.
-They are not neutral, pronouns.
-The idea that everyone has an innate sense of gender is the foundation of the movement toward declaring one's pronouns.
-Many people disagree with this, but the EAT's rulings in Forstater and Bailey show that those who hold gender-critical beliefs are also covered by the Equality Act.
+There is an important difference between those who are unable to perform all of their duties or any part thereof due to their personal beliefs and others whose beliefs have no bearing on what they do.
+Do not insist on employees using preferred pronouns either.
+Pronouns are not neutral.
+The idea that everyone has an innate sense of gender is at the base of stating one’s pronouns movement.
+Some may disagree but EAT judgments in Forstater and Bailey suggest that those holding gender-critical beliefs are also covered by the Equality Act.